AQMicroservicesStore/microservices-architecture/README.md

-# reactive-microservices-architecture
+# microservices-architecture
-A reactive microservices architecture with event-driven, rabbitmq, cqrs and saga pattern
+A  microservices architecture with event-driven, rabbitmq, cqrs and saga pattern